Refreshing The New Zealand Curriculum

-From now until 2021 we will be collaborating with a number of groups to work with us on this curriculum change.
+We will be collaborating with a number of groups to work with us on this curriculum change.

 If you have questions or comments about refreshing 'The New Zealand Curriculum', want to get involved or be updated on opportunities to have a say, email us at email@example.com.